Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you don’t want to travel all the way to the Rockies for a skiing day trip from Edmonton, don’t forget about Rabbit Hill Snow Resort just outside of the city.

 Like the other ski hills right in Edmonton, Rabbit Hill is in the North Saskatchewan River Valley, a short drive southwest of Edmonton near Devon.
 But Rabbit Hill is the largest of them all, with over 10 runs ranging from green circle to black diamond.
+See here for more fun winter activities in Edmonton.

 Day Trips Further Afield